GPU-Accelerated Algorithms for Process Mapping: Experimental Evaluation

-\textbf{Performance Profiles.} Performance Profiles~\cite{Dolan02} enable us to analyze the quality of multiple algorithms.
+\textbf{Performance Profiles.} Performance Profiles~\cite{Dolan02} enable us to analyze the quality of multiple algorithms across multiple instances.
 Let $\mathcal{A}$ be the set of all algorithms and let $\mathcal{I}$ be the set of all instances.
 The quality of algorithm $A \in \mathcal{A}$ on instance $I \in \mathcal{I}$ is $q_{A}(I)$ and $\text{Best}(I) = \min_{A \in \mathcal{A}}q_{A}(I)$ denotes the best quality across all algorithms on instance $I$.
-For each algorithm $A$, a performance plot shows the fraction of instances, the $y$-axis, for which $q_A(I) \leq \tau \text{Best}(I)$, where $\tau \geq 1$ is on the $x$-axis.
-For $\tau = 1$ the plot shows the fraction of instances that each algorithm solved with the best solution.
+For each algorithm $A$, a performance profile shows the fraction of instances on the $y$-axis, for which $q_A(I) \leq \tau \text{Best}(I)$, where $\tau \geq 1$ is on the $x$-axis.
+For $\tau = 1$, the profile shows the fraction of instances that each algorithm solved with the best solution.
 Algorithms that perform well have a high fraction of instances solved with minimal $\tau$ values, they are towards the top-left corner.
 Sub-optimal algorithms will have small fractions at minimal $\tau$ values, and only achieve higher fractions with greater $\tau$ values.